 They are a team of passionate girls playing for the love of the game.
 A sport like volleyball requires a lot of teamwork and they transformed into a family in the process.
 Their team spirit and never give up attitude led them to the finals of Revels.
 They thrive for success and look on to get young talents who are determined and are full of enthusiasm.

 The Manipal Cyclists

-Admin: Prof. Ganesh Nayak (Dept. of ICE, MIT)
+Admin: Mr Ganesh Nayak

 Manipal Cyclists is a group of recreational cyclists; there is no competition or training for an event.
 They explore breath-taking cycling routes around the diverse and beautiful geographical features surrounding the town.
 They cycle to relax, explore, enjoy and discover themselves.
 Everyone is welcome to join them for a ride!

 Lakshya—The Agri Club

 Lakshya was founded to provide technical support for farmers, create awareness in the student community about the farmers need, potential and difficulties.
 It also aims to organise debates and competitions and lectures to capture students’ interest in agriculture.
 They have conducted workshops on topics such as the use of drones in agriculture and terrace farming.
 They have also organised an Agrithon, where technology was used to solve agricultural issues.
 They conducted Shramdaan, in association with VSO, under the DaanUtsav banner, where they visited a farm and interacted with some farmers.
 A lunch prepared, using the fruits and vegetables grown on the farm, was served.

 Leaders of Tomorrow (LoT)